How Long to Roast a Whole Chicken in the Oven: The Ultimate Guide

 Most recipes recommend roasting chicken at 180°C (350°F) or 190°C (375°F).
 I tend to go with 180°C (350°F), as I've found it creates a lovely golden-brown colour without drying out the meat.
 However, if you want a crispier skin, you can go for the higher temperature.
 The key is to find the sweet spot that works best for you and your oven.

-Roasting Time: A Guide to Timing
+roasting time: A Guide to Timing

 The roasting time will depend on the size of your chicken.
 As a general rule, you'll need about 20 minutes per pound (450g) of chicken.
 So, a 1.5kg chicken will take about 60 minutes to cook.